-Greg Schaff of Digetry shared that sentiment, adding that, “Of all the possible digital channels and options at your disposal, it’s critical that you identify and utilize the marketing channel that best reaches and resonates with your customer.”
+Greg Schaff of Digetry shared, “Of all the possible digital channels and options at your disposal, it’s critical that you identify and utilize the marketing channel that best reaches and resonates with your customer.”

 “I have found that everyone who struggles to get more visits and leads from the content they produce is missing the required degree of channel focus,” Schaff said.